Skip to content

 11 attractions ranked for first-time foreign visitors — the Forbidden City (book the dpm.org.cn English system 7 days ahead), Summer Palace, Temple of Heaven, four Great Wall sections compared, hutong neighborhoods, and the 798 art district.

-You DO need a ticket and you must book ahead — they sell out daily and the gate doesn't sell same-day.
-Book direct on the official dpm.org.cn English system 7 days in advance (¥60 standard, ¥40 winter), bring the passport you registered with.
+You DO need a ticket and you must book ahead — daily quota sells out and the gate does not sell same-day.
+Book on the official dpm.org.cn English system 7 days in advance (¥60 peak, ¥40 low season), bring the passport you registered with.
+Enter at Wumen (south), exit at Shenwumen (north).
 Closed Mondays.

 Imperial site · UNESCO · 4-5 hrs